 Closing your above-ground swimming pool for the winter may not be an easy job, but it doesn’t have to be overwhelming.
 With a little preparation, you can be ready to tackle this fall project.
 To start off right, have everything you’ll need for the task on hand.

 - Pool chemicals or a pool winterizing kit

 - A winter pool cover and accessories

 Now that you have all the products you need, it’s time to get to work.
 By following our seven simple steps, your pool will be ready for winter in no time.
-From pool cleaners to pool maintenance and everything in between, we have you covered.
+From pool cleaners to above-ground swimming pool maintenance and everything in between, we have you covered.